-No later than one hundred eighty (180) days after the Effective Date of this NPDES Permit Condition (EDPC), the permittee shall conduct semiannually acute toxicity tests for a period of one (1) year, after which the tests shall be performed annually, of its wastewater discharge through outfall serial number 001, in accordance with the following:
+No later than one hundred eighty (180) days after the Effective Date of this NPDES Permit Condition (EDPC), the permittee shall conduct semiannually acute toxicity tests for a period of one (1) year, after which the tests shall be performed annually, of its wastewater discharge through outfall serial number 001. in accordance with the following:

-- 1. The test species should be the Fathead Minnow (Pimephales promelas) and Cladocera (Daphnia magna).
-The tests should be static renewal type. - 2.
-The toxicity tests shall be conducted in accordance with the EPA publication, EPA-821-R-02-012 Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms (Fifth Edition), October 2002, or the most recent edition of this publication, if such edition is available. - 3.
+- i.
+The test species should be the Fathead Minnow (Pimephales promelas) and Cladocera (Daphnia magna).
+The tests should be static renewal type. - ii.
+The toxicity tests shall be conducted in accordance with the EPA publication, EPA-821-R-02-012 Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms (Fifth Edition), October 2002, or the most recent edition of this publication, if such edition is available. - iii.
 The tests shall provide a measure of the acute toxicity as determined by the wastewater concentration, which cause 50 percent mortality of the test organisms over a 48-hour period.
-The test results shall be expressed in terms of Lethal Concentration (LC) and reported as 48-hour, LC50. - 4.
+The test results shall be expressed in terms of Lethal Concentration (LC) and reported as 48-hour, LC50. - iv.
 A procedure report shall be submitted within ninety (90) days after the EDPC.
-The following information shall be included in the procedure report: - An identification of the organizations responsible for conducting the tests and the species to be tested. - b.
-A detailed description of the methodology to be utilized in the conduct of the tests, including equipment, sample collection, dilution water and source of test organisms. - c.
-A schematic diagram, which depicts the effluent sampling location in relation to the wastewater treatment facility and the discharge monitoring point. - d.
-If stream flow monitoring is required, the method used to obtain the stream flow data in estimating the seven-day two-year low flow (7Q2). - 5.
-The results of the tests conducted shall be submitted to EPA's Region 2 Clean Water Division and EQB's Water Quality Area, within sixty (60) days of completion of each test.
+The following information shall be included in the procedure report: - 1.
+An identification of the organizations responsible for conducting the tests and the pecies to be tested. - 2.
+A detailed description of the methodology to be utilized in the conduct of the tests, including equipment, sample collection, dilution water and source of test organisms. - 3.
+A schematic diagram, which depicts the effluent sampling location in relation to the wastewater treatment facility and the discharge monitoring point. - 4.
+If stream flow monitoring is required, the method used to obtain the stream flow data in estimating the seven day two year low flow (7Q2). - v.
+The results of the tests conducted shall be submitted to the Municipal Water Programs Branch of EPA's Region 2 Caribbean Environmental Protection Division and EQB's Water Quality Area, within sixty (60) days of completion of each test.
 Based on the review of the test results, the Regional Administrator of EPA or the EQB can require additional toxicity tests, including chronic tests and toxicity/treatability studies, and may impose toxicity limitations. - p.
-The solid waste (sludge, screenings and grit) generated due to the operation of the STS shall be: - Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
-A semiannual report shall be submitted to the Water Quality Area and the Land Pollution Control Area of EQB and EPA's Region 2 Clean Water Division, notifying the method or methods used to dispose the solid waste generated in the facility.
-Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - Transported adequately in such way that access is not gained to any water body or soil.
-In the event of a spill of solid waste on land or into a water body, the permittee shall notify the Point Sources Permits Division of EQB's Water Quality Area in the following manners: - a.
-By telephone communication within a term no longer than twenty-four (24) hours after the spill (787-767-8073). - b.
-By letter, within a term no longer than five (5) days after the spill.
+The solid waste (sludge, screenings and grit) generated due to the operation of the STS shall be: - i.
+Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
+A semiannual report shall be submitted to the Water Quality Area and the Land Pollution Control Area of EQB and the Municipal Water Programs Branch of EPA's Region 2 Caribbean Environmental Protection Division, notifying the method or methods used to dispose the solid waste generated in the facility.
+Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - ii.
+Transported adequately in such way that access is not gained to any water body or soil.
+In the event of a spill of solid waste on land or into a water body, the permittee shall notify the

+Point Sources Permits Division of EQB's Water Quality Area in writing, within a term no longer than twenty-four (24) hours after the spill to the following electronic address: bypass@jca.pr.gov.

-These notifications shall include the following information:
+This notification shall include the following information:

-- a. spill material,
+- a. spill material.

 - b. spill volume,

 - c. measures taken to prevent the spill material to gain access to any water body.